FarronF/limerick-council-meetings/meetings/2023/01/16-Monthly Meeting of the Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 16th January 2023.md

 Minister for Social Protection to ask if widows / widowers can be considered for half rate illness

-benefit, once the applicant meets the criteria set out under the current scheme.--- 5
+benefit, once the applicant meets the criteria set out under the current scheme.
+---
+5

 **18.Notice of Motion submitted by Councillor E. Secas**